JdGXII/electroneek-interview/README.md

 ## Usage

 1. Write your test scenarios using Playwright in TypeScript.
-You can find example tests in the `tests` directory.
 2. Run the tests using the following command:

 ```bash